Laura Flessel-Colovic: Fencer

 Laura Flessel began fencing at age six and quickly became a very talented fencer.
 She progressed quickly and became champion of Guadeloupe.
 Then, she gained solid experience on the Caribbean, Central American and Pan American circuits, winning in 1990 the Pan American Championships in foil and épée.
-The same year, she joined the metropolis, to train with the Racing Club de France.
-She also trains within the INSEP, which allows her to face the best French fencers.
+The same year, she moved to mainland France, to train with the Racing Club de France.
+She also trained within INSEP, allowing her to face the best French fencers.

 She won her first world stage success in 1995, finishing in third place at the Hague World Championships.
 This bronze medal is accompanied by a silver medal in the team event, which was defeated 45 to 44 by Hungary.
 Her teammates were Valérie Barlois, Sophie Moressee and Sangita Tripathi.